CHESS-mission/digital_twin_CubeSat/docs/html/_sources/grafana_visualization.rst.txt

 Overview
 --------

 Grafana is a software used for data visualization.
-It queries data from multiple databases and displays it a* **Export & Import Dashboards**: https://doc.sitecore.com/xp/en/developers/101/managed-cloud/import-and-export-your-grafana-dashboards.html#export-your-grafana-dashboard's a very versatile tool, many programming languages are allowed and we can create and personalize as many visualizations as we want.
+It queries data from multiple databases and displays it a very versatile tool, many programming languages are allowed and we can create and personalize as many visualizations as we want.
 Thanks to its dynamic visualization, it allows to better visualize, zoom, and slide in the data, compared to fixed plots.

 For now, it's used to visualize the data coming from the digital twin but its ultimate goal is to visualize in real time all the data coming from the satellite to assess and monitor its health and operations.